clau-lopez/workloads-kubernetes/README.md

-# deployments-kubernetes

-## Creating an nginx deployment
+# Creating Deployments and Services

 1. Connect to cluster
 ```